Tree swing cartoon

 A tree swing cartoon or tire swing cartoon is a humorous graphical metaphor that purports to explain communication pitfalls in the division of labor in the development of a product.
-It depicts how different departments implement or describe a tire swing attached to a tree, and how different it is from what the customer actually intended.
-It has also been used to illustrate the waterfall model of software development.
+It depicts how different departments implement or describe a tire swing attached to a tree, in various impractical ways: for example, "as designed by engineering" shows the swing tied to the trunk and slack on the ground.
+The punchline is that the customer actually wanted a tire swing, when all of the previous implementations show a plank seat.

-The origin of this cartoon appears to be from at least the late 60's, and possibly earlier.
-The original date and author are currently unknown, as is the exact original form.
+The origin of this cartoon appears to be from at least the late 1960s, and possibly earlier.
+The original date and author are unknown, as is the exact original form.
 Many variants of it appeared later in several books on education, software engineering and management.

+The cartoon has also been used to illustrate the waterfall model of software development.